Symphony No. 15 (Shostakovich): Composition

 In June 1971, Shostakovich continued treatment for his poliomyelitis at the clinic of Gavriil Ilizarov in Kurgan, where the composer had been a patient since 1968.
 While there he began the final draft of the symphony.
-He wrote to his friend, the writer Marietta Shaginyan, that he was he was on the "verge of tears" from work:
+He wrote to his friend, the writer Marietta Shaginyan, that he was on the "verge of tears" from work:

 Tears flowed from my eyes not because the symphony was sad, but because my eyes were so exhausted.
 I even went to an ophthalmologist who suggested that I take a short break.
 The break was very hard for me.
 It is annoying to step away when one is at work.

 Similarly, Shostakovich told Sofia Khentova, his official biographer, that his pace of work on the symphony did not permit him rest.
 "It was a work which simply grabbed me, one of the few which appeared in my mind with total clarity from first note to last", he continued.
 "There was nothing left for me to do but write it down".
 Veniamin Basner, in contrast, recalled that Shostakovich complained to him that completion of the finale progressed too slowly.

 Upon completion of medical treatment in Kurgan, Shostakovich continued to write the symphony at his summer dacha in Repino.
 He was visited there on July 13 by his friend, the critic and arts administrator Isaak Glikman.
 Shostakovich told him that he had completed the first two movements and was working on the third, but had not yet been able to compose a finale.
 The problem, Shostakovich told Glikman, brought to mind parallels he discerned between the Fifteenth and Ninth symphonies, particularly what he believed was their shared lack of a central idea.
 Shostakovich completed the Fifteenth on July 29, in Basner's presence.
 The symphony was his last, as well as his first purely instrumental and non-programmatic symphony since the Tenth.

 "The new symphony is still warm and I like it", Shostakovich later told Glikman.
 "But, perhaps after some time has gone by, I will think about it differently".